YoeDistro/yoe-distro/docs/libc-init.md

 ## Systemd

 SysVinit and Systemd are common init systems.
-SysVinit is the default, but Systemd can be enabled be adding the following to local.conf:
+SysVinit is the default, but Systemd can be enabled be adding the following to `site.conf`:

 ```
 DISTRO_FEATURES_append = " systemd"